flojoy-ai/docs/docs/instruments-wiki/Oscilloscopes/WaveMaster-SDA-DDA-8-Zi-B/WaveMaster-SDA-DDA-8-Zi-B.md

 oscilloscope.close()
 ```

-This code connects to the oscilloscope at the specified address using the `open_visa` method from the `ik.teledyne.MAUI` module.
-It then performs some operations on the oscilloscope, such as starting the trigger and printing the trigger state.
-Finally, it closes the connection to the oscilloscope using the `close` method.
+In this code, we first import the `instrumentkit` module as `ik`.
+Then, we specify the address of the oscilloscope we want to connect to.
+Next, we use the `open_visa` function from the `ik.teledyne.MAUI` module to establish a connection to the oscilloscope.

+Once the connection is established, we can perform operations on the oscilloscope.
+In this example, we start the oscilloscope by calling the `run` method and then print the current trigger state using the `trigger_state` property.

+Finally, we close the connection to the oscilloscope by calling the `close` method.

-Note: Replace `"TCPIP0::192.168.0.10::INSTR"` with the actual IP address or VISA resource string of your oscilloscope.
+Note: Make sure to replace the `address` variable with the actual IP address or VISA resource string of your oscilloscope.

 </TabItem>
 </Tabs>